NetworkManager/NetworkManager/CONTRIBUTING.md

 Community
 ---------

-Check out website https://networkmanager.dev and our [GNOME page](https://wiki.gnome.org/Projects/NetworkManager).
+Check out our website https://networkmanager.dev.

 The release tarballs can be found at [download.gnome.org](https://download.gnome.org/sources/NetworkManager/).